 – Florida Trail Association

-The rest of the FT is still TBD, but I dream of returning to the cypresses.
+The rest of the FT is still on hold, but I dream of returning to the cypresses.

 FLORIDA TRAIL JOURNAL